hattipjs/hattip/testbed/basic/readme.md

 Launch with `miniflare --modules --port 3000 dist/cloudflare-workers-bundle/index.js`.
 Miniflare doesn't understand the `main` field in the `wrangler.toml` files yet.

-### Netlify Functions with `netlify dev`
+### Netlify Functions with `netlify serve`

 All tests except "doesn't fully buffer binary stream" pass which is automatically skipped in the CI.
 Netlify Functions have no streaming support.

-Build locally with `pnpm build:netlify-functions`, test with `netlify dev`.
+Build locally with `pnpm build:netlify-functions`, test with `netlify serve`.

-### Netlify Edge Functions with `netlify dev`
+### Netlify Edge Functions with `netlify serve`

-All tests except "doesn't fully buffer binary stream" pass which is automatically skipped in the CI. `netlify dev` doesn't seem to support streaming.
+All tests except "doesn't fully buffer binary stream" pass which is automatically skipped in the CI. `netlify serve` doesn't seem to support streaming.
 It works fine when actually deployed, though.

-Build locally with `pnpm build:netlify-edge`, test with `netlify dev`.
+Build locally with `pnpm build:netlify-edge`, test with `netlify serve`.

 ### Deno